 Dehydration of 1% to 2% of body weight can make an athlete feel badly and can decrease athletic performance.
 Dehydration of 3% can further impact physiologic function and increases the risk of more serious heat illnesses.
 Preventing dehydration is perhaps the most important factor in preventing heat illness.
 The early warning signs of dehydration include dark yellow urine, loss of energy, dizziness, cramps, loss of coordination, headaches and unusual fatigue.

 To follow are tips for preventing dehydration:

 - Athletes reach dehydration levels more quickly if they begin their workout dehydrated.
 Athletes should pre-hydrate and should not wait until they feel thirsty because by that time it will be too late.
 Higher heat/humidity, exertion levels, and duration of exercise require higher amounts of pre-hydration.
-At a minimum, athletes should drink 8 to 16 ozs. of liquid (preferably a sports drink) one hour prior to exercise.
+At a minimum, athletes should drink 8 to 16 ozs. of liquid (water or sports drink) one hour prior to exercise.

 - Fluids should be easily accessible during workouts, practices, and games.
 Athletes should be encouraged to drink to excess of thirst to minimize losses in body weight but should not over drink either.
 During exercise, athletes should drink, at a minimum, 4 to 8 ozs. every 15-20 minutes.
 Sports drinks are preferred over water since the carbohydrates in sports drinks provide energy and electrolytes (i.e. sodium and potassium) to encourage voluntary drinking and to minimize muscle cramps.